pyramid.request¶

 バージョン 2.0 で非推奨:

-instead.
+unauthenticated_useridhas been deprecated in version 2.0.
+Useauthenticated_useridoridentityinstead.
 See Upgrading Authentication/Authorization for more information.A property which returns a value which represents the claimed (not verified) userid of the credentials present in the request.

-, because the effective authentication policy will not ensure that a record associated with the userid exists in persistent storage.
+Noneif there is no authentication policy in effect or there is no user data associated with the current request.
+This differs fromauthenticated_userid, because the effective authentication policy will not ensure that a record associated with the userid exists in persistent storage.
 Even if the userid does not exist in persistent storage, this value will be the value of the userid claimed by the request data.

 - effective_principals¶